liton61/donation-campaign/README.md

 .
 Our website is fully responsive for mobile and tablet devices .
 We have implemented a search functionality to find specific categories .
+We have used a pie chart for statistics
+.
 We have used local storage in this web application
 .
 You can't add duplicate items in local storage
 .
 It's a donation system web application